 - Greeting – use a traditional “Dear Sir/Madam”, or address it specifically;

 - Introduction – includes a brief purpose of the paper;

 - Details – some specifics about a candidate; show you know this person to recommend for a vacancy.
 Don’t write a general description or copy from LinkedIn profile; it’s the most significant and biggest part;

 - Summary – simply, why would he or she should get a job;

 - Completion – ensure you’re ready for more questions if needed.
 Write the actual contact details.
 Consider the fastest way to reach you – phone or email;

 - Closing – use a formal style, like “Sincerely …” and follow your name with a signature and a job title.
 Respect people, you’ll send a document to, and stick to one style of writing.

-Worth to remember – you are supposed to keep a balance.
+Worth remembering – you are supposed to keep a balance.
 Less than half a page shows you have zero connection to the candidate, but don’t become too engaged in the process.

-A personal or professional, letter of recommendation for job, takes 1-2 pages, closed to a CV usual size.
+A personal or professional, letter of recommendation for a job, takes 1-2 pages, closed to a CV’s usual size.
 It’s very common to provide short documents without a deep explanation and unique points.
-The friend of yours will probably fail if you just type something general and submit.
+A friend of yours will probably fail if you just type something general and submit.

 So, after making clear a length and a core structure, let’s go to more details.